 We - so I am - I want us all to come to the table to talk about this discussion, and that's not just for black women, it's for all people, including - China has a huge diabetes, a growing diabetes problem and obesity problem there.
 It's a worldwide problem in the industrial nations in the modern world.

 So we need to get together at the table of figuring out what strategies we can bring together to have this cultural revolution.

 CONAN: Let's get Isaac(ph) on the line, Isaac with us from Camden in South Carolina.

 CONAN: Good, thanks.

 ISAAC: So I'm a Mexican-American.
 I was imported in 1992 and have traveled back and forth to Mexico a good bit.
 I've experienced, you know, firsthand observation, mainly with my mother, as to what the impact of weight and obesity are in contrast to Latin American culture, at least the one of my family, where I live in Mexico City, to that of the United States.

-My mother is living in the U.S. Sure, she might be a few pounds overweight but nothing under - or nothing to the degree of some of the obesity you see here in the United States.
+My mother living in the U.S., sure, she might be a few pounds overweight but nothing under - or nothing to the degree of some of the obesity you see here in the United States.
 When she goes to Mexico, the reaction of my family and her friends and peers, it's like holy smokes, you've really put on a lot of weight.